 The committee shall report, in writing, to the college president or chief administrative officer on its findings and recommendations at least once each academic year, and such report shall be available upon request.
-Annual reports must be filed with the commissioner of education (ref.
-College Handbook, Page 33).

-Behavioral Assessment Team (B.A.T)
+Behavioral Assessment Team (B.A.T.)

 This team, consisting of representatives from various campus offices and departments, formalizes a process for reporting and addressing specific, alarming behaviors that do not fall within existing reporting procedures such as those established by the Wellness Center, University Police, Residence Life and Student Conduct Office.
 Specifically the B.A.T. team will create a care management system to intervene early with students who are at risk.
 They will: